VictorTrustyDev/EVMOS-sample-scripts/README.md

 - Node JS to build & run Big Dipper 2.0 for Cosmos based chains
 - PostgreSQL client (psql) for postgres 12.5 to setup Big Dipper

+You can find commands to install the above tools [here](https://github.com/VictorTrustyDev/EVMOS-sample-scripts/blob/main/Install-Required-Tools-on-Ubuntu.md)

 I created all of the following samples on an Ubuntu 22.04 LTS machine with 4 CPU 16 GB RAM.
 It can run
 - 2 [EVMOS](https://github.com/evmos/evmos/tree/v5.0.0) chains
 - 1 [Hermes](https://github.com/informalsystems/ibc-rs/tree/v0.15.0) as IBC relayer to connect those chains